BOOKS

 Michael Dooling, Illustrator and Author of Children's Books

-What's next?
-Baseball?
-Steam locomotives?
-Cowboys?
-What interests you?
-For Michael the research is just as exciting as writing and illustrating the story.
+For Michael, researching a subject is as exciting as writing and illustrating the story.
 It's like stepping back in time.